Tonywuhk/realai.org/labs/deepmind.md

 According to a [Financial Times report on March 17, 2017](https://www.ft.com/content/cada14c4-d366-11e6-b06b-680c49b4b4c0), DeepMind’s researchers are organised into four main groups including “Neuroscience” and “Frontiers”, each consisting of smaller teams with deeper specialties.
 "Strike teams" can be formed temporarily to achieve a particular goal.
 Resources are allocated to projects by team leaders including Hassabis and head of research Shane Legg, who said "It’s sort of a bubbling cauldron of ideas, and exploration, and testing things out, and finding out what seems to be working and why — or why not."

+### Progress

+In June 2017, DeepMind [described in a blog](https://deepmind.com/blog/neural-approach-relational-reasoning/) a simple neural net module called Relation Network (RN) that can reason about pairwise relations of objects.
+It was "One of the most important deep learning papers of the year, thus far", according to a [tweet from @NandoDF](https://twitter.com/NandoDF/status/871979114726641664).

 ## Applications

 DeepMind Applied is led by Mustafa Suleyman, and works in two sectors: [DeepMind Health](https://deepmind.com/applied/deepmind-health/) and [DeepMind for Google](https://deepmind.com/applied/deepmind-for-google/).